Ramneet-Singh/aimlc-iitd-website/src/content/posts/2021-01-16-Jupyter-and-Libraries.md

 title: "Jupyter and Libraries"
 slug: /Jupyter_and_Libraries
 date: 2021-01-16 14:25
-description: "Jupyter Notebooks and Python Libraries Tutorial: First Notebook in the Tutoria by Artificial Intelligence and Machine Learning Club, IIT Delhi"
+description: "Jupyter Notebooks and Python Libraries Tutorial: First Notebook in the Tutorial by Artificial Intelligence and Machine Learning Club, IIT Delhi"
 featuredImage: /assets/jupyter_landscape.png
 ---